grnet/snf-image-creator/docs/usage.rst

                          media
-   --no-sysprep          don't perform any system preparation operation --no-shrink           don't shrink the image --public              register image to cyclades as public --tmpdir=DIR          create large temporary image files under DIR
+   --no-sysprep          don't perform any system preparation operation --no-shrink           don't shrink the image --public              register image with cyclades as public --tmpdir=DIR          create large temporary image files under DIR

 Most input options are self-describing.
 If you want to save a local copy of